 Can I take communion if I’m not an Episcopalian?

 Yes.
-We welcome all baptized persons to participate by partaking of bread and wine, representing Christ’s body and blood, during Holy Eucharist (Communion).
+All who seek a deeper relationship with Christ are invited to receive Holy Communion.
+If you prefer to receive a blessing, please come forward and cross your hands over your chest.
 Episcopalians place their open right hand over their left palm in a “cross” before receiving bread in their right palm.
 You may either swallow the bread then and soon after take a sip from the cup of wine, or wait and dip your bread in the cup instead.